 Chatham was a brilliant chemist who developed an interest in synthetic gemstones at an early age.
-As a teenager he tried to create diamonds in his garage laboratory, apparently by dissolving graphite in molten iron.
+As a teenager, he tried to create diamonds in his garage laboratory, apparently by dissolving graphite in molten iron.
 When he tried to produce rapid cooling by immersing this solution in a vat of liquid nitrogen, the resulting explosion blew out windows around his San Francisco neighborhood.

-The reason that the Verneuil method would not work for emerald is because emerald is an aluminum beryllium silicate colored by chromium, and it is very difficult to melt all the component elements together -- some of them evaporate before others have even melted.
-The key to the Chatham process was a special solvent called a flux: a combination of chemicals such as lithium oxide, molybendum oxide and vandadium oxide that stay liquid at high temperatures.
+The reason why the Verneuil method would not work for emerald is because emerald is aluminum beryllium silicate colored by chromium, and it is very difficult to melt all the component elements together - some of them evaporate before others have even melted.
+The key to the Chatham process was a special solvent called a flux; a combination of chemicals such as lithium oxide, molybendum oxide and vandadium oxide that stay liquid at high temperatures.
 Chatham's secret flux recipe solved the problem of how to melt all the components together.
 He suspended tiny seed crystals in the hot flux as the basis for growing new crystals.
 It can take up to a year to grow marketable stones in this environment.

 Chatham Created Emerald